Caris Life Sciences

 Venture Round in 2016

-Motus GI is a medical technology company that focuses on improving outcomes in endoscopy and enhancing patient experiences in the diagnosis and management of gastrointestinal conditions.
-Based in Fort Lauderdale, Florida, and with operations in Israel, the company has developed the Pure-Vu System, a medical device designed to assist in the cleaning of poorly prepared colons during colonoscopy procedures.
-This device aims to facilitate better visualization and improve the overall effectiveness of the colonoscopy, contributing to the early detection and prevention of colorectal cancer and other gastrointestinal diseases.
-The Pure-Vu System has received clearance from the U.S. Food and Drug Administration and is also CE marked for use in the European Economic Area.
+Motus GI Holdings, Inc. is a medical technology company based in Fort Lauderdale, Florida, with operations in the United States and Israel.
+The company specializes in developing endoscopy solutions aimed at improving clinical outcomes and reducing costs associated with gastrointestinal conditions.
+Its primary product, the Pure-Vu System, is designed to assist in the cleaning of poorly prepared colons during colonoscopy procedures, thereby enhancing the overall patient experience and aiding in the early detection of colorectal cancer and other gastrointestinal diseases.
+The Pure-Vu System has received clearance from the U.S. Food and Drug Administration and holds CE marking for use in the European Economic Area.

 Establishment Labs